railwayapp/docs/src/docs/tutorials/proximity-steering.md

 ## About this Tutorial

-As Railway does not yet offer native Proximity Steering we instead need to place Cloudflare in front of our services to do this for us.
+As Railway does not offer native Proximity Steering at this time we instead need to place Cloudflare in front of our services to do this for us.

 This tutorial aims to provide a simple step-by-step on how to set up everything on Cloudflare in order to have Proximity Steering working flawlessly!